 ENVS 1000 Introduction to Environmental Studies (partially fulfills Gen. Ed.
 Distribution: Natural Sciences) 4

-ENVS 1150 First-Year Writing in Energy, Environment and Sustainability (fulfills Gen. Ed.
+WRTG 1150 First-Year Writing and Rhetoric (Fulfills Gen. Ed.
 Skills course: Lower-division Written Communication) 3

 Spring Semester